BitRespond/docs/whatsapp-sdk/message.md

 ## Send Message

 You can send different types of messages, text, audio, video, image, stick, list, buttons and template message.
 We support all types of message to send.
 You can check type docs to see what kind of message are support to send.
-[Send Messages Doc](/typedocs/whatsapp-sdk/classes/whatsapp_client.default.html#message)
+[Send Message TypeDoc](/typedocs/whatsapp-sdk/classes/whatsapp_client.default.html#message)

 ### Text Message